inclement/vivarium/README.md

 The default config is extensively documented and includes all the Vivarium default bindings.
 See the documentation inside the file to see what other options you can set.

-If you installed Vivarium globally, the default config should be found in `/etc/vivarium/config.toml` or `/usr/local/etc/vivarium/config.toml`.
+If you installed Vivarium globally, the default config should instead be found in `/etc/vivarium/config.toml` or `/usr/local/etc/vivarium/config.toml`.

 ### viv_config.h

+**Use this if:** you want to adjust Vivarium's compiled-in default config or write your own C code for layouts or keybinds.

 Vivarium automatically uses the configuration struct defined in `viv_config.h`.
 Edit that file before compiling to update the configuration.